Turning down the tap on new

 - Reports have found that drinks bottles made from recycled plastic leach more chemicals into the drink than bottles made from virgin plastic.

 In a complex environmental emergency we simply can’t afford to continue this rubbish system and we need to move everything possible to reuse.

 Leaving space for nature

-Imagine a child, that at nursery decided that all of the toys and comfy cushions to lie on and snacks were just for them – not for the other kids – and they could use them, destroy them or just throw them away as they chose.
+Imagine a child at nursery, who decided that all of the toys and comfy cushions to lie on and all of the snacks were just for them – not for the other kids – and they could use them, destroy them or just throw them away as they chose.
 If the other kids went hungry and had no cushions to rest on, tough luck.

 We live on a planet with finite resources and finite land.
 We need to use the land that we have available for very specific purposes – to home people, to feed people and to leave space for nature.
 We can’t just look at everything from the spectrum of only our species.

 We share the world with many other wonderful species, and right now we are pushing them out.
 We are pushing them to the margins, and that has caused biodiversity to collapse.

 And this is very relevant to what we do to replace plastic cups, takeaway containers etc..
 If all we do is replace single use plastic cups with bioplastics or paper or to anything else that is plant-based – apart from anything else we are creating further demand on land for us humans in place of for other species.

 We are already leaving far too little land available for nature.
 We can’t afford to increase our use of land for something as frivolous as a takeaway container or cup.

 Our population is growing – we have to prioritise our human use of land for food, for homes and for nature.